metricly/metricly-docs/content/integrations/agents/windows-agent/windows-agent-manual-install.md

 4. If any prompt appears, click **Yes** to confirm that you want to delete the program.

 ## Tips
-### In case of an issue with **CollectdWin** service un-installation
+### In case of an issue with **CollectdWinService** un-installation

 In some cases, **CollectdWin** folder can still be present, or service can be absent under **Programs and Features** post un-installation.
 You can try the following steps:

 1. Run the below command as an Administrator in your **Windows Command Prompt**:
 `SC DELETE "CollectdWinService (64 bit)"`
-2. Refresh and check if service is deleted from services console and registry "HKLM/System/CurrentControlSet/Services/CollectedWinService"
+2. Refresh and check if service is deleted from services console and registry `"HKLM/System/CurrentControlSet/Services/CollectedWinService"`
-3. Delete these folders manually :
+3. Delete these folders manually:
-    C:\Program Files\CollectdWin
+    - C:\Program Files\CollectdWin
-    C:\ProgramData\CollectdWin
+    - C:\ProgramData\CollectdWin